Employer Retaliation against the Workers’ Compensation Claimant

 Workers’ compensation is sometimes viewed as a compromise between employees and employers: workers give up the right to sue for large awards in court in exchange for certain and timely (albeit relatively lower) reimbursement for work-related injuries and illnesses.
 Employers accept responsibility for these injuries and illnesses even if they are not at fault, but they no longer have to worry about being tied up in court or about potential liability for large verdicts.

 Unfortunately, even in this spirit of compromise, sometimes an employer may retaliate against an employee for filing or even talking about filing a workers’ compensation claim.
 In most states, employees have legal rights and remedies in response to such adverse employer actions.
 If you encounter retaliation from your employer in a workers’ compensation matter, an experienced workers’ compensation attorney at Law Office of Leslie S. Shaw, A.P.C. in San Diego, California, can advise you of your legal options.
+Contact online for a free consultation.

-Examples of retaliation
+Examples of Retaliation at Work

 Most commonly, people think of employer retaliation in the form of retaliatory discharge (unjustly firing an employee for pursuing his or her workers’ compensation rights).
 Improper employer retaliation can also come in other forms short of termination, such as discrimination or harassment in the following ways: